tadakado/i2c_ws2812/README.md

 Multiple LED data can be transfered without specifying the next LED.
 That is, <LED 0> <Green 0> <Red 0> <Blue 0> <Green 1> <Red 2> <Blue 3> ... .
 Data exceeding the limit of the memory will be omitted.
-The maximum number of LEDs for ATtiny212 is 29.
+The maximum number of LEDs for ATtiny202/212 and ATtiny402/412 are 29 and 72, respectively.
-The number can be changed in other MCUs.
+The numbers will change in other MCUs or with code modifications.

 ### Send RGB data to WS2812